iotaledger/introduction-docs/docs/tutorials/one_click_private_tangle.md

 | `explorer-webapp`   | `8082:80`   | outside clients                     |

-The summary of services exposed to the outside (host) is as follows:
+The summary of services exposed to the outside world (through the host) is as follows:

 | Service          | Container name    | Host TCP Port | Host UDP Port |